 - Soil Type: Loamy, well-draining, acidic to neutral

-- When it's in Trouble: Blisters on the tree bark, webbing around foliage, stunted growth, poor fruit production, discolored leaves, velvety growths on flowers and young twigs
+- Signs of a problem: Blisters on the tree bark, webbing around foliage, stunted growth, poor fruit production, discolored leaves, velvety growths on flowers and young twigs

-- When it's Thriving: Deep-green leaves, yellow fruit, white blossoms
+- Signs of a healthy plant: Deep-green leaves, yellow fruit, white blossoms

 Starting Lemons From Seed

-Lemons are easy to grow from seed.
+Lemons are easy to grow from seed, even though commercial lemon trees are grafted plants.
+Seed-started trees are slow to bear, and the fruits may not resemble the lemon from which you extracted the seed to start your tree.
 Start by finding a home-grown lemon or organic store-bought lemon.
 Keep in mind that commercially grown, nonorganic lemons generally have seeds that won't germinate.
-Also, the fruits from your new tree will taste very similar to the parent tree, so you'll want to start with a lemon that tastes good.

 In What Zone Do Lemons Grow Best?